-- Despite straining to pass stools, nothing comes out.
+- Despite straining to pass stools, he is unable to pass stools.

 - The child passes blood along with stools or you notice anal tears or fissures.
 These can be particularly painful for the child and should receive immediate attention.

-- If the repeated constipation has resulted in fecal incontinence.
+- If the repeated constipation has resulted in faecal incontinence.
 You start noticing soiled diaper too often or when the baby passes gas and involuntarily passes the stool with it.

 Parenting isn’t easy.
 But it is also not too difficult when you know what is best for the well-being of your child.
 Just make sure that constipation is not one of the reasons for your discomfort.
 Or that of your child.
 Follow a few simple steps and keep an eager eye out to catch any early symptoms in your little one.